Long Term Housesitting

 The other advantage of HouseSitting World is that they offer many discounts for housesitting platforms that you may want to join.
 If you want more than 2 sit saves the cost if $6.99 a month which is pretty good value.

-HouseSitting – The Ultimate Lifestyle Magazine a really good new resource with loads of tips and stories about housesitting around the world
+HouseSitting – The Ultimate Lifestyle Magazine is a really good new resource with loads of tips and stories about housesitting around the world

-Housesitting Cafe another interesting Facebook group again a terrific place to ask all your housesitting questions and get lots of advice and information.
+Housesitting Cafe is another interesting Facebook group again a terrific place to ask all your housesitting questions and get lots of advice and information.
 You can also post your availability on this group as well.

 Housesitting Magazine Group on FB has tons of interesting information and lots of folks to chat with as well as the great magazine they publish.

 There are quite a few specific resources on Facebook you can find if you search for house sitting.
 There are groups for Panama, Spain, Housesitters who Sail and many more.